Proton-exchange membrane fuel cell: Catalyst research

+An important parameter for a fair catalyst comparison and benchmarking is the electrochemical surface area (ECSA) which accounts for the actual catalyst surface that actively partake in redox reactions.
+Its knowledge is necessary for the assessment of catalyst activity (e.g. specific activity, mass activity) and the design of the electrode.
+One of the most used techniques for ECSA determination is CO stripping, which exploits the strong affinity of carbon monoxide to some metal electrocatalysts to assess the active area.

 Examples of these approaches are given in the following sections.

 Increasing catalytic activity

 As mentioned above, platinum is by far the most effective element used for PEM fuel cell catalysts, and nearly all current PEM fuel cells use platinum particles on porous carbon supports to catalyze both hydrogen oxidation and oxygen reduction.
 However, due to their high cost, current Pt/C catalysts are not feasible for commercialization.
 The U.S. Department of Energy estimates that platinum-based catalysts will need to use roughly four times less platinum than is used in current PEM fuel cell designs in order to represent a realistic alternative to internal combustion engines.
 Consequently, one main goal of catalyst design for PEM fuel cells is to increase the catalytic activity of platinum by a factor of four so that only one-fourth as much of the precious metal is necessary to achieve similar performance.

 One method of increasing the performance of platinum catalysts is to optimize the size and shape of the platinum particles.
-Decreasing the particles’ size alone increases the total surface area of catalyst available to participate in reactions per volume of platinum used, but recent studies have demonstrated additional ways to make further improvements to catalytic performance.
+Decreasing the particles' size alone increases the total surface area of catalyst available to participate in reactions per volume of platinum used, but recent studies have demonstrated additional ways to make further improvements to catalytic performance.
 For example, one study reports that high-index facets of platinum nanoparticles (that is Miller indexes with large integers, such as Pt (730)) provide a greater density of reactive sites for oxygen reduction than typical platinum nanoparticles.

-Since the most common and effective catalyst, platinum, is extremely expensive, alternative processing is necessary to maximize surface area and minimize loading.
+Since the most common and effective catalyst, platinum, is extremely expensive, alternative processing is necessary to maximize electrochemical surface area and minimize loading.
 Deposition of nanosized Pt particles onto carbon powder (Pt/C) provides a large Pt surface area while the carbon allows for electrical connection between the catalyst and the rest of the cell.
 Platinum is so effective because it has high activity and bonds to the hydrogen just strongly enough to facilitate electron transfer but not inhibit the hydrogen from continuing to move around the cell.
 However, platinum is less active in the cathode oxygen reduction reaction.
 This necessitates the use of more platinum, increasing the cell's expense and thus feasibility.
 Many potential catalyst choices are ruled out because of the extreme acidity of the cell.